JetBrains/teamcity-sdk-docs/topics/build-features.md

 Build features can be enabled and disabled.
 The methods above always return all configured build features, regardless of the fact whether they are disabled or not.
 </note>

-### Parameters Resolving
+### Resolving Parameters

 Build features can have parameter references in their settings (for instance, `%some.path%`), but methods like [`SBuildType#getBuildFeatures`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/BuildTypeSettings.html#getBuildFeatures--) or [`SBuildType#getBuildFeaturesOfType`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/BuildTypeSettings.html#getBuildFeaturesOfType-java.lang.String-) return build features with unresolved parameters.
 This is because build features parameters can depend on parameters from agents, and, in general, without an agent it is not clear how parameters resolution should be performed.

-It is still possible to retrieve features with all parameters resolved by taking only the server-side parameters into account via [`SBuildType#getResolvedSettings`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/ResolvedSettings.html).
+Still, it is possible to retrieve features with all parameters resolved by taking only the server-side parameters into account via [`SBuildType#getResolvedSettings`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/ResolvedSettings.html).

 <note>